 Peeragogy / Paragogy – a theory of peer-to-peer learning and teaching that addresses the challenge of peer-producing a useful and supportive context for self-directed learning [source].
 Sometimes spelled Paragogy.

 Additions and corrections are welcome.
-This list does not include terms like anagogy, apagogy, demagogy, mystagogy, and xenagogy – which some would still include but I didn’t because they seems to just be related to education instead of being fully form theories in their own right.
+This list does not include terms like anagogy, apagogy, demagogy, mystagogy, and xenagogy – which some would still include but I didn’t because they seems to just be related to education instead of being fully formed theories in their own right.

 While some may see this list as repetitive, exhausting, or unnecessary (and I may or may not agree with that in places), I see it as an interesting study into how education is not a simple or black-and-white endeavor.
 Every one of these theories were created by some that thought the others that already existed were not accurately describing what they thought education was or should be.
 This gets at the root of why Ed Tech solutionism is so wrong: people are unique, different, and ever-changing.
 We can’t have one idea or solution that works for all people at all times.
 We can’t even honestly even grasp for most.
 We need to look at education as an individualized process of ever-changing sociocultrual implications, not a standardized set of common core skills to master in clone-like fashion.
 Probably preaching to the choir in the blog, of course, but still a point to raise again and again.